conjurdemos/policy-automation/README.md

   - Before running the automation the application must be registered as an application in Windows Event Viewer
     - Open Powershell as administrator and run the following command:
     `New-EventLog -Source "Conjur Onboarding Service" -LogName Application`
-    - Close the Administrator session.
+    - Close the Administrator session

 > Now that the logging service is set up, all actions will be shipped to Windows Event Viewer and can be filtered by `Conjur Onboarding Service`.